 - Everyone in the room is there to support you.
 Another thing I love about Toastmasters is that everyone in the club is there to support you.
 That is because we are all there to better ourselves and we enjoy seeing people improve.
 Even people who have been in the club for a long time and are excellent speakers still ask for feedback and point out things they want to improve.
 Knowing that my club has my back when I speak makes it easier and fun to present!

 - There is always room for improvement.
 The flip side of your club having your back is that they also give feedback and suggestions that can improve your speech.
 They point out things that you might not even notice you’re doing, such as holding your hands in front your body or mumbling when you talk.
 They also point out word choices that may have not made sense or parts of your talk which may have been confusing.
 Of course, you don’t have to do everything they say.
 They are just suggestions after all.

-After all the preparation, I was able to rock my presentation at IIEX Europe in Amsterdam.
-I received some great questions from the audience on how virtual reality gives people super powers.
+After all the preparation, I rocked my presentation at IIEX Europe.
+I received some great questions from the audience about how virtual reality gives people superpowers.
 Those who attended were empowered by the technology.